-- The outer weight-bearing part of each toe is made of thick strong horn.
-The inner non-weight-bearing parts of the sole are made of thinner horn.
+- The outer weight-bearing part of each toe is made of a thick strong horn.
+The inner non-weight-bearing parts of the sole are made of thinner horns.

 - Normally the outer horn grows slowly, like our finger and toenails, and it is usually worn down at the rate it grows at by natural wear.

 - If conditions underfoot are soft, the horn grows faster than the rate of wear.

 - The horn on the two toes can get so long it curls under the foot or it may grow forward until the toes cross.

 - This is a recipe for foot problems and excess horn should be trimmed.

 - To help prevent foot infections put the goats through a foot bath regularly.

 - Don't trim off so much horn that you draw blood.
 Trim off the only excess dead horn, using a clean sharp pair of clippers.

 - If you draw blood when you trim feet, you may well cause painful infections to develop.